-Finger Trails Day 1 Introduction This activity encourages students to connect multiple representations of the numbers 1-5 as well as develop 'finger discrimination' so that students understand individual fingers really well.
-In the Atlantic article, Why Kids Should Use Their Fingers in Math Class, Jo Boaler and Lang Chen share the importance of using fingers for the brain's development of numbers.
-Agenda Activity Time Description/Prompt Materials Mindset Message 10 min Share the messages from the mindset video, The Importance of Struggle , https://www.youcubed.org/weeks/week-4-grade-1-2/ Launch 10 min Read the directions to the students and play once as a whole class.
-One six-sided die or online alternative Finger Trail Board 1 Magnets or whiteboard markers Play 20 min Have students use the Hand Outline handout to number their fingers.
+Activity Time Description/Prompt Materials Mindset Message 10 min Share the messages from the mindset video, The Importance of Struggle , https://youcubed.org/weeks/week-4-grade-K/ Launch 10 min Read the directions to the students and play once as a whole class.
+One six-sided die or online alternative Finger Trails Gameboard Magnets or whiteboard markers to use as/draw counters Play 20 min Have students use the Hand Outline handout to number their fingers.
 Have students find a partner in class.
-Pass out Finger Trails Gameboard 1 to each student and one six-sided die per pair of students.
-Have students play a few rounds with gameboard 1, then pass out gameboard 2.
-Hand Outline handouts Finger Trails Gameboard 1 and 2 handouts Six-sided dice Counters (or other markers) Discussion 10 min Discuss the following questions as a whole class: Which trail took the most turns to complete on board 1?
+Pass out one Finger Trails board to each student and one six-sided die per pair of students.
+Have students play a few rounds of the game together.
+Hand Outline Handouts Finger Trails Gameboard Handouts Six-sided dice Counters (or other markers) Discussion 10 min Discuss the following questions as a whole class: Which trail took the most turns to complete?
 Why?
-Which trail took the fewest turns to complete on board 1?
+Which trail took the fewest turns to complete?
 Why?
-How about when using board 2?
-How are boards 1 and 2 different from each other?
 Debrief Mindset Message 5 min Ask students to reflect on the struggles they had while they explored the activity.
 Invite them to share the moments when they were challenged the most and what they learned from going through that challenge.
 Remind them of the idea that they are learning the most when they are struggling at the edge of their understanding.